PunksB1602/Hamro-Books/README.md

 # Hamro Books

 ## Overview
 Hamro Books is an online book shopping store where customers can buy books of various kinds.
-This Database Management System (DBMS) project was developed as part of a practical-project of subject DBMS to showcase the integration of frontend, backend, and database management.
+This Database Management System (DBMS) project was developed as part of a lab-project of  DBMS subject of our SEM V to showcase the integration of frontend, backend, and database management.

 ## Project Team
 - **Pankaj Bhatt (THA078BEI025)**: Frontend Design + Database Insertion